 Do you feel like you are in tool overload?
 Are you using a separate time tracking tool to get your exact time spent on a project, then transferring those numbers to your project management tool?
 Or are you using a separate to-do list tool to keep your tasks organized the way you want them because you don’t like the one provided by your project management tool?
 Are you still using your Outlook or Google Calendar?

 The more tools you have to use, the more time you are spending on the management of your projects instead of the revenue-generating tasks for the projects themselves.
-Finding a project management tool that incorporates all of the functionality you need to streamline the management process will result in more time spent towards the project, and less in non-revenue generating admin work.
+Finding a project management tool that incorporates all of the functionality you need to streamline the management process or integrate with other tools you use will result in more time spent towards the project, and less in non-revenue generating admin work.

 Training new employees can be a significant investment.
 Especially if you have to spend more time training them on how to use your project management tool than you have to spend on training them to do their actual job function.